compose-spec/compose-spec/spec.md

 [volumes](#volume-top-level-element),
 [configs](#configs-top-level-element) and
 [secrets](#secrets-top-level-element).
-The default path for a Compose file is `./docker-compose.yml
+The default path for a Compose file is `./docker-compose.yml` (preferred) or `./docker-compose.yaml`

-Multiple Compose file can be combined together to define application model.
-Combination of yaml files MUST be implemented by appending/overriding yaml elements based on compose file order set by user.
-Simple attributes and Maps get overridden by the latest compose file, lists get merged by appending.
-Relative paths MUST be resolved based on the **first** compose file parent folder, whenever complimentary files being merged might be hosted on distinct folders.
+Multiple Compose files can be combined together to define the application model.
+The combination of YAML files MUST be implemented by appending/overriding YAML elements based on Compose file order set by the user.
+Simple attributes and maps get overridden by the highest order Compose file, lists get merged by appending.
+Relative paths MUST be resolved based on the **first** Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.

-As some Compose file elements can both be expressed as single strings or complex object, merge MUST apply to the expanded form.
+As some Compose file elements can both be expressed as single strings or complex objects, merges MUST apply to the expanded form.

 ## Interpolation

 Values in a Compose file can be set by variables, and interpolated at runtime.
-Compose file uses a Bash-like syntax `${VARIABLE}`
+Compose files use a Bash-like syntax `${VARIABLE}`

 Both `$VARIABLE` and `${VARIABLE}` syntax are supported.
-Default values can be define inline using typical shell syntax:
+Default values can be defined inline using typical shell syntax:

 - `${VARIABLE:-default}` evaluates to `default` if `VARIABLE` is unset or empty in the environment.